-The Latent Print Unit door will remain closed and locked at all times.
 The unit is considered a secure evidence storage room.
+The door will remain closed and locked at all times.
 Only the electronic card key will be used to unlock the door.

 Latent Print Unit personnel will ensure case evidence in their custody is secured in a manner to prevent the loss or damage of any items.
 This can be done by packaging the evidence in the original envelope, placing the evidence in a folder, or securing the evidence with a binder or paper clip.
-Case evidence that is in progress should be placed in an area that is accessible by the Latent Print supervisors if needed.
+Case evidence in progress should be placed in an area accessible to the unit supervisor.

-2.0 LATENT PRINT UNIT WORK FLOW
+2.0 LATENT PRINT UNIT WORKFLOW